bkleinen/bkleinen.github.io/info2/labs/lab-03.md

 2. Now write a client that writes to a port.
 3. Test your methods on your own machine.
 For now, just echo what you have read to the console to see it working.
 Now publish your computer name and port number on the board in the lab.
 4. Start chatting with a few of your neighbors!
 Describe what works and does not work
+5. Now extend your Chatterbox such that it can simultaneously receive and send messages using Java Threads.

 ## For the bored:

 1. Remember that support desk application we had?
 Well, can you set it up so that your server listens for someone to type something, feeds it into the support desk, gets the support desk answer back and returns that to the person asking?
 2. Read up on Eliza and see if you can make a chatterbox "shrink" (psychiatrist).
+3. Create a Chat Server that can handle connections from more than one client using one Thread for each connected client.

 ## Lab Report / What to turn in